woodysee/reactre-template/README.md

 ### My first encounter with OCaml

-I don't originally have OCaml set up so I had to get everything sorted out first.
+If you don't originally have OCaml set up, follow these steps:

 - Install [`opam`](https://opam.ocaml.org/doc/Install.html#Using-your-distribution-39-s-package-system), which is the package manager for OCaml via your system's package manager (e.g. Homebrew).
 - Run `opam install merlin`.
 Merlin is required if you want to use `reason-vscode` in Visual Studio Code.